SoundSliced/s_toggle/README.md

 # s_toggle

-A Flutter package providing a customizable animated toggle widget.
+A Flutter package providing a customizable animated toggle widget with smooth elastic animations and bounce effects.

 ## Installation